EncyclopediaRed/btcamp-87826/content/blog_02.md

           ![](/images/howdatatrustswork.png)
       - title: Data Trusts & Ethical E-Commerce
+        description: >
-        description: "The current environment of e-commerce is more connected and interwoven than ever with software, apps, mobile/wearable devices, and sites that track your every movement and action online.
+          The current environment of e-commerce is more connected and interwoven than ever with software, apps, mobile/wearable devices, and sites that track your every movement and action online.
 The benefit to consumers is more relevant data processed and delivered to them via ads hyper-personalized to their current wants and location, the ability to see where you are and where you've been, medical portals tracking health, purchasing habits, etc. As the scope and speed of data are cross-referenced, a customer becomes an encyclopedic data point with vast amounts of specific personal and private information that can be damaging if leaked or used by unscrupulous companies to drive profits through the sale of that data.
-This leads to a trust deficiency in consumer minds of businesses on the web in general, creating a more significant barrier to gaining a more reputable reputation.<br /><br />
-        Using a Data Trust allows the e-commerce business to access, store, and evaluate data on current customers, potential customers, and trends while simultaneously keeping that data safe and manageable by the customer via the trust's legal structure and access rules.
+This leads to a trust deficiency in consumer minds of businesses on the web in general, creating a more significant barrier to gaining a more reputable reputation.<br /><br /> Using a Data Trust allows the e-commerce business to access, store, and evaluate data on current customers, potential customers, and trends while simultaneously keeping that data safe and manageable by the customer via the trust's legal structure and access rules.
           Building trust in e-commerce is no different than trust between two people.
 Trust is inherently hard to gain and easy to lose.
-In e-commerce, trust is a primary driver of why a consumer may buy from your store versus a competitor (Laudon & Traver 2018) company with a higher reputation is a company that can more easily charge higher prices, lower the risk of newer products, and even create consumer evangelists.<br /><br />
+In e-commerce, trust is a primary driver of why a consumer may buy from your store versus a competitor (Laudon & Traver 2018) company with a higher reputation is a company that can more easily charge higher prices, lower the risk of newer products, and even create consumer evangelists.<br /><br /> An example of how powerful trust can be is Apple's reputation in the eyes of consumers.
+"Apple has a powerful brand and unrivaled track record when it comes to the user's experience – in particular, it has taken a strong stance on privacy.
-        An example of how powerful trust can be is Apple's reputation in the eyes of consumers. \"Apple has a powerful brand and unrivaled track record when it comes to the user's experience – in particular, it has taken a strong stance on privacy.
-Last month its iPhone advert said 'We believe your privacy should never be something you have to question'\" (Mavadiya 2019).
+          Last month its iPhone advert said 'We believe your privacy should never be something you have to question'" (Mavadiya 2019).
 But even one of the most trusted companies on the planet is subject to the fragility of the trust factor.
 When Apple announced, they were rolling out iPhone photo data scraping for images of child sexual abuse.
-This announcement was met with immediate backlash as even though the intentions were good, it felt like a betrayal of the core value of privacy Apple has maintained (Associated Press 2021).<br /><br />
-        Our first step as an e-commerce company is to begin to foster trust through the use of a Data Trust.
-This step is one of many on the long road to becoming a company known for being ethical and honest with the data we're given.\n"
+This announcement was met with immediate backlash as even though the intentions were good, it felt like a betrayal of the core value of privacy Apple has maintained (Associated Press 2021).<br /><br /> Our first step as an e-commerce company is to begin to foster trust through the use of a Data Trust.
+This step is one of many on the long road to becoming a company known for being ethical and honest with the data we're given.
       - title: 'How BütCamp, Inc. Employs Data Trusts'
         description: >
           Büt Camp.
 Inc. (BCI), an e-commerce certified B-Corp, selling